History of the Jews in Honduras: 21st century

+Modern Day

+The Jewish community of Honduras lives in total social stability and mutual cooperation with the rest of the Honduran population, mainly Christians.
+Jews in Honduras are very acculturated to the Honduran identity, sharing and actively participating in the traditions, customs and daily life of the country.
+This harmony has allowed the construction of new synagogues, reflecting the growth and strengthening of the Jewish community in the country.
+In recent years, there has also been an increase in conversions of Hondurans to Judaism, indicating a growing interest in and broader cultural acceptance of religious diversity in Honduras.

+As previously mentioned, the second or third generation Jews who descend from those Ashkenazim who came to the country at the end of the 19th century managed to adapt better to Honduran society.
+Together with a propensity for mixed marriages with the local Christian population, this allowed them and their descendants to fully integrate into the Honduran identity.
+This also brought religious change, with some becoming Secular Jews or converting to Christianity on Honduran soil.

 Judaism in Honduras

 There are two Jewish congregations in Honduras, one located in Tegucigalpa and the other in San Pedro Sula.
-The first synagogue in Honduras, the Shevit Ajim Synagogue, was built in 1997 in Tegucigalpa.
+The first synagogue in Tegucigalpa, the Shevit Ajim Synagogue, was built in 1997.
 However, it was destroyed in 1998 by Hurricane Mitch, and rebuilt in 2002 with international aid.
 The other synagogue in Honduras is the Maguen David Synagogue, located in San Pedro Sula.
 There are no Jewish day schools in Honduras, but educational activities like Jewish Sunday school and Talmud Torah classes are generally available in Tegucigalpa.

 Notable Honduran Jews

 Many Honduran Jews have made contributions to society in fields such as politics, journalism, business, and medicine.